McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 For my work sample should I show only recent work or older work or both?

 It is best to submit work that covers a span of time, as it is important to demonstrate a body of work created over a period of time.
 If you have previously received a McKnight Artist and Culture Bearers Fellowship, your work sample must only include work since your last award.
-All applicants must submit samples from at least three but not more than 6 different public performances.
+All applicants must submit samples from at least 3 but not more than 6 different public performances.
 Your work samples do not need to be in chronological order.

 All applicants must submit samples from at least three different works.
 Your work samples do not need to be in chronological order.
 We strongly encourage you to use on-screen titles at the start of each excerpt for easy identification.